 To build a large, muscular frame, it’s important to keep the rep range a lot lower, between 3-6 reps.

-Light Weight Defined362
+Light Weight Defined

 What does light weight actually mean?
 I’ve heard it defined as everything from three pounds to eight pounds, but usually nothing higher than 12 pounds.
 The misconception is that the word “light” actually means that the weight should feel light.